HoangOcean99/AppStudentManagement/README.md

 ---

 ## 🚀 Features
-- ✨ Feature 1: user can do every calculating as calculator
+- ✨ Feature 1: User can manage student
+- ✨ Feature 2: User can find student by name and address

 ---